Skip to main content

 • 30 mg

-If they’re scored (grooved), you can also break these tablets into smaller pieces to get more personalized doses.
+If they’re scored (grooved), you can break buspirone tablets into smaller pieces to get more personalized doses.
 To break the tablet, hold it in both hands between your thumb and index finger.
-Then, slowly push the tablet near the correct score until it breaks into multiple pieces to get the prescribed dosage.
-You can also use a pill cutter if needed.
+Then, slowly push the tablet near the correct score (dividing line) until it breaks.
+You can also use a pill cutter if that’s easier for you.

-The 5 mg, 7.5 mg, and 10 mg tablets are scored so they can be divided in half.
-So the 5 mg tablet can also provide two 2.5 mg doses, and the 10 mg tablet can provide two 5 mg doses once they’re divided.
+The 5 mg, 7.5 mg, and 10 mg tablets are scored so you can divide them in half.
+So once they’re split, the 5 mg tablet can provide two 2.5 mg doses, and the 10 mg tablet can provide two 5 mg doses.

-Buspar 15 mg and 30 mg tablets are also scored.
-They can be broken into 2 or 3 pieces.
-The following table shows the various doses available based on how the tablets are divided:
+Buspar 15 mg and 30 mg tablets are scored so you can break them into thirds.
+They also have a center notch that allows you to break the tablet in half.
+The following table shows the various doses available based on how the tablets are split:

 5 mg